ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nginx_install.md

 # Install Nginx

-Now that the domain name is set up, and we have our SSL keys, the next step is to install and configure Nginx.
+Now that the domain name is set up, and we have our SSL cirt and the three security files, the next step is to install and configure Nginx.

 Nginx is an open-source web server that can handle many concurrent web connections at the same time.
 For the Nginx installation, I followed [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04) from Digital Ocean.

-Use PuTTY to connect to the server with the non-root sudo user ```peter``` we set up before.
+Use PuTTY to connect to the server with the non-root sudo user we set up when we created the server.
 Once logged in, we can update the system and install Nginx.

 ```text
 $ sudo apt-get update